 The two restaurants are helmed by executive chef Poonsak Srimuang.

 The cooking is classic Thai, with some dishes showing French, Indian and Malay influences.
 Much of the vegetable components of each dish are sourced right from the property’s gardens and salad planters.
 There is also a good-sized mushroom farm on-site that provides to the kitchen cultured oyster mushrooms.
 I don’t really know what the use of two water buffaloes that lounge near the waterfall is, but they provide visual continuity to the resort’s “village farm” concept.
 And, of course, the chicken coop provides eggs and meat to the kitchen as well.

 Thai cooking is highly aromatic and dominated by such ingredients as lemongrass, kaffirlime, scallions, garlic, bird’s eye chili, various mushrooms, fish sauce, tamarind sauce, coriander, cardamom and galangal - a member of the ginger family.
 Jasmine rice is served with most of the dishes and is usually flavored by the dinners with sauces from the dishes, a number of which are curries -- there are 6 curry paste varieties in Thai cooking: red, yellow, green, sour, massamun and phanang.
 Coconut milk and coconut cream are used in very large quantities, as the soups and curries that comprise many of the classic dishes have coconut milk as a main ingredient.

-Chef Poonsak was kind enough to invite us to a Thai cooking class where we learned how to make a number of dishes including Tom Kha Gai soup (a favorite Thai chicken soup that I cook at home quite often), a large shrimp and chicken dish, a fish dish, and sticky rice with coconut cream as dessert.
+Chef Poonsak was kind enough to invite us to a Thai cooking class where we learned how to make a number of dishes including Tom Kha Gai soup (my favorite Thai chicken soup that I cook at home quite often), a large shrimp and chicken dish, a fish dish, and sticky rice with coconut cream as dessert.
 We then sat down and devoured the delicious results of our training.

 And a great time was had by all.